Mortgage Offset Accounts: How Do They Work?

 Because your home loan is offset on a daily basis, the longer you keep your money in an offset account, the more interest you can save.

-How can I choose an offset account?
+How to choose an offset account

 When choosing a home loan with an offset account, consider features such as: